 Make travelling in Southeast Asia super easy with the super friendly 12GoAsia website.
-Use the search box above to find the cheapest tickets for you.
+Use the search box below to find the cheapest tickets for you.

 The island of Singapore is joined to the mainland Malaysian Peninsula via 2 road bridges.
 This makes direct bus travel possible to Singapore from most major destinations in Malaysia so check locally for your best option.